George Balcan

-Balcan was one of the most recognizable voices on the airwaves of Montreal for 30 years.
-Born in Saint Boniface, Manitoba in 1931, Balcan first worked as a sketch artist in the engineering department of the Canadian Pacific Railway in his native province.
+Balcaen was one of the most recognizable voices on the airwaves of Montreal for 30 years.
+Born in Saint Boniface, Manitoba in 1931, Balcaen first worked as a sketch artist in the engineering department of the Canadian Pacific Railway in his native province.

-Balcan began his broadcast career in 1951, when he was the first announcer to sign on with CKDM, a radio station in his hometown of Dauphin, Manitoba.
+Balcaen began his broadcast career in 1951, when he was the first announcer to sign on with CKDM, a radio station in his hometown of Dauphin, Manitoba.
 He was later discovered working at CKOC in Hamilton by H.T.
 "Mac" McCurdy, who brought Balcan to Montreal in 1963 to serve as the afternoon host at CJAD.
 He then became the station's morning man in 1967.
-Balcan moved to crosstown competitor CFCF in 1973, where he also served as an on-air host for the television service.
+Balcaen moved to crosstown competitor CFCF in 1973, where he also served as an on-air host for the television service.
 He then returned to CJAD as the morning man in 1975, where he remained until his retirement in 1998, the longest ever to hold the position in any Montreal radio station.